 Public perception can be instrumental in an organization's success or failure.
 Because of this, successful organizations typically devote significant resources and time to maintaining a positive public image.

-Nonprofit organizations do not pay federal income tax.
-They also solicit donations from the public, especially 501(c)(3) organizations.
+Nonprofit organizations do not pay federal income taxes.
+They also solicit charitable donations from the public, especially 501(c)(3) organizations.
 For this reason, the public holds them to high standards of trust.

 To foster this trust and acceptance, nonprofits should always regularly communicate with the public and those they serve.
 They should make their operations and plans transparent and provide open access to information when any issue arises.